-Aster Pharmacy And Myaster Showcase Cutting-Edge Innovations At Arab Health 2025
+Aster Pharmacy and myAster Showcase Cutting-Edge Innovations at Arab Health 2025

-(MENAFN- Mid-East Info) Aster Pharmacy, part of Aster DM Healthcare Group and the GCC's leading retail chain with over three decades of expertise in pharmaceutical, health, and wellness products, will be unveiling a range of innovative offerings at Arab health 2025, celebrating the event's 50th edition.
+(MENAFN- Aster DM Healthcare) Dubai, January 27, 2025: Aster Pharmacy, part of Aster DM Healthcare Group and the GCC’s leading retail chain with over three decades of expertise in pharmaceutical, health, and wellness products, will be unveiling a range of innovative offerings at Arab Health 2025, celebrating the event’s 50th edition.
 Aster DM Healthcare has been a proud, long-standing participant in this esteemed platform, which continues to drive innovation and collaboration in healthcare.

 With over 300 outlets and 2,025 pharmacists across the UAE and GCC, Aster Pharmacy remains at the forefront of healthcare retail in the region.
 This year, it will showcase 37 brands from its Alfa One portfolio, representing 12 countries, at the Aster Pharmacy booth.
 Among the highlights are six new brands making their regional debut, featuring cutting-edge products such as anti-aging supplements, plant-based proteins, probiotics, nutritional and herbal supplements, medications, and wellness products.